-My musical journey started sort of next to my cradle (1971), where my parents putted a little turntable, softly playing their favorite records.
+My musical journey started next to my cradle (1971), where my parents putted a tiny turntable, softly playing singles.
 Seeing and hearing my dad play the acoustic guitar, performing Neil Young songs, also was a trigger.
-I remember as a kid playing his acoustic guitar, having the urge to make up my own melodies.
-Listening to music just was a great deal in our house.
-At that time I also liked the track 'Autobahn' by Kraftwerk.
+I remember playing his guitar, having the urge to create my own melodies.
+Listening to music was a great deal in our house.
+There was good equipement and a variety of records.
+At the time I really liked the track 'Autobahn' by Kraftwerk.
 I could listen to it over and over….and over.
-Those sparkling, pulsating synthesizer sounds suited the album cover so well I thought.
-Being 11 years of age I bought this little Yamaha PS200 keyboard.
-It triggered me to make up melodic patterns and loops.
+Those sparkling, pulsating, layered synthesizer sounds.
+Being 11 years of age I bought my first instrument; a little Yamaha PS200 keyboard and started playing melodic patterns and loops with it.

-During a cold winter evening, december 1989, turning my radioknob, I accidentaly stumbled on classical music again, hearing violinist Nigel Kennedy performing the Four Seasons (by composer Antonio Vivaldi), together with the English Chamber Orchestra.
-It triggered me to start playing the violin right away.
-That was when things really took off.
-I joined a little baroque orchestra and chamber orchestra, started learning music theory, listened to a lot of classical music and visited many classical concerts.
-This classical music was so transparent, having such a diverse and rich pallet.
-The deep musical loom!
+During a cold winter evening, December 1989, turning the radioknob, I stumbled on violinist Nigel Kennedy performing Vivaldi's Four Seasons, together with the English Chamber Orchestra.
+It triggered me to start playing the violin, even taking lessons.
+That was when things started rolling.
+I joined a little baroque orchestra and salon orchestra, started learning music theory, listened to a lot of classical music and visited many classical concerts.
+This classical music was so transparent, having such a diverse, rich pallet.
+Deep musical loom!

-On my route to become a conservatory student (1997-2001) I also learned to play the piano and since 2007 I play the original Swiss Hang.
-These are all welcome skills as a composer, but I sure rely on them in my job as a music teacher in high school.
-There, for almost twenty years now, I devotedly teach young students learning them how to play instruments and perform together.
-But also teaching composing and the architecture of music.
+On my route to become a music teacher (conservatory 1997-2001) I also welcomed the piano.
+A necessity as a music teacher in high school.
+There, for almost twenty years now, I devotedly teach young students learning them how to play instruments and perform together. besides learning then about composing and the architecture of music.

-Besides teaching I have always composed and arranged music, just as a hobby.
-Mainly classical music at first.
-When I got into musical software I started composing dance music, combining it with classical music.
-More and more my music evolved to a cinematic type of music, well know for being the sort of ultimate carrier of stories and emotions.
+Next to teaching I have the urge to compose music.
+Mainly classical music in the beginning, but when I got into musical software I started composing dance music, combining it with classical music knowledge.
+More and more my music evolved to a cinematic type of music, well know for being a carrier of spheres, stories and emotions.
 That’s where I arrived since a few years.
-In this cinematic genre my musical heritage, ideas and preferences fall into place.
+In this cinematic genre my musical knowledge, ideas and wide preferences fall into place.
 All seems possible.
-A few years ago I decided to halve my teachers job just to be able to spend more time composing and producing.
-Next to composing I also like to spend time mixing my music to give it the final touch; the sort of subtle 'musical make-up'.
+A few years ago I decided to halve my teachers job just to be able to spend more time composing (and living).
+Next to composing I also like to spend time mixing music, to give it the final touch; the sort of subtle 'musical make-up'.